Adrianvdh/Udacity-Full-Stack-Developer-Nanodegree/projects/01_fyyur/finished/README.md

 3. **Initialize and activate a virtualenv using:**
 ```
-python -m virtualenv env
+python3 -m venv venv
-source env/bin/activate
+source venv/bin/activate
 ```
->**Note** - In Windows, the `env` does not have a `bin` directory.
+>**Note** - In Windows, the `venv` does not have a `bin` directory.
 Therefore, you'd use the analogous command shown below:
 ```
-source env/Scripts/activate
+source venv/Scripts/activate
 ```

 4. **Install the dependencies:**